 - pay a bond – a sum of money that may be given up wholly or partly if the offender fails to comply with any condition imposed.

-An offender who breaches a condition of a CCO may be resentenced for the original offence and may face up to three months additional imprisonment for the breach.
+An offender who breaches a condition of a community correction order may be resentenced for the original offence and may face up to 3 months additional imprisonment for the breach.

 Intensive Compliance Period

-If a court imposes a CCO of six months or more, part of that time may be set as an intensive compliance period.
-During this time, the offender must complete one or more of the conditions attached to the CCO.
+If a court imposes a community correction order of 6 months or more, part of that time may be set as an intensive compliance period.
+During this time, the offender must complete one or more of the conditions attached to the community correction order.

-For example, if a 12 month CCO is imposed, the first six months may be fixed as an intensive compliance period during which the offender must complete a condition (such as a treatment program).
+For example, if a 12-month community correction order is imposed, the first 6 months may be fixed as an intensive compliance period during which the offender must complete a condition (such as a treatment program).

-For intellectually disabled offenders, the court may also attach a justice plan as a condition of sentence.
-The Department of Human Services prepares justice plans, specifying treatment services aimed at reducing the chances that the offender will reoffend.
+For intellectually disabled offenders, the court may attach a justice plan as a condition of sentence.
+The Department of Health and Human Services prepares justice plans, specifying treatment services aimed at reducing the chances that the offender will reoffend.

-A court must not impose a custodial sentence if the purpose or purposes of the sentence could be achieved by a CCO combined with one or more of the following conditions:
+A court must not impose a custodial sentence if the purpose or purposes of the sentence can be achieved by a community correction order combined with one or more of the following conditions: